mcgillies/metwoba/README.md

 # METWOBA: An Advanced Offensive Metric for Major League Baseball

 **METWOBA** is a comprehensive offensive statistic developed for Major League Baseball, inspired by the wOBA metric originally created by Fangraphs.
 For more details on the original wOBA, please visit [Fangraphs' wOBA page](https://library.fangraphs.com/offense/woba/).
 To see the current METWOBA leaderboard, check [here](data/metwOBAlb.csv).
+Updated daily

 Data is obtained from [Baseball Savant](https://baseballsavant.mlb.com/), credit to pybaseball for assisting with data scraping.